Patrick Swaffer: Career

 Patrick Swaffer was born and raised in London.
 He graduated from the University of Exeter with a law degree in 1973.
 In 1974, he joined Goodman Derrick solicitors as a senior and managing partner and completed his training for this position in 1976; he became a partner to the firm in 1979 in the Media department, in 2009 he became a consultant to that firm.
 Swaffer also sits as a recorder in the Crown Court on the South Eastern Circuit.
 He is currently a partner in Media Compliance Services LLP.

-Formerly a legal advisor to the British Board of Film Classification (BBFC), Swaffer became president in 2012, succeeding Sir Quentin Thomas.
+Formerly a legal advisor to the British Board of Film Classification (BBFC), Swaffer became its president in 2012, succeeding Sir Quentin Thomas.
 It was announced in September 2022 that after a decade in the role Swaffer would be stepping down as president of the BBFC, to be replaced by Natasha Kaplinsky, effective from 17 October.

 Swaffer chairs the board of the Bill Douglas Cinema Museum.